OpenSUTD/ISTD/documents/hop_session/minutes_23_oct_2019.md

 **[Feedback]** Explore the idea of half credits module like Bio/Chem in Term 1 to cover the other mods such as discrete math.
 Elective style of combining half modules.

-**[Response]** Maybe can try out in Term 5, but would need to see the response first.
-Can also maybe allow Poly students to
+**[Response]** Maybe can try out in Term 5, since there is a free slot for subject due to Prob&Stats being moved to Freshmore, but would need to see the response first.
+Maybe we can also allow Poly students to take Term 5 ahead of time as well (before Freshmore) if there are only two mods that term.

 **[Feedback]** Proper introduction to C can also be included in the half modules.
 2 hours is too little time for C, and 14 weeks might be overkill for one language.